islet-project/assets/docs/getting_started/build.rst

    make PLAT=fvp cactus ivy cactus_mm

+To run the full set of tests in the Secure Partitions, they should be used in conjunction with the TFTF image.

+Please refer to the `TF-A documentation`_ for further details.

+Cactus-MM
+'''''''''

+Cactus-MM is designed to test the TF-A EL3 SPM implementation (`TF-A Secure Partition Manager (MM)`_) based on the `Arm Management Mode Interface`_ (MM)

+This SP runs in Secure-EL0 and performs the following tasks:

+-  Test that TF-A has correctly setup the secure partition environment: it should be allowed to perform cache maintenance operations, access floating point registers, etc.

+-  Test that TF-A accepts to change data access permissions and instruction permissions on behalf of the Secure Partition for memory regions the latter owns.

+-  Test communication with SPM through MM interface.

-In the TF-A boot flow, the partitions replace the ``BL32`` image and should be injected in the FIP image.
+In the TF-A boot flow, the partition replaces the ``BL32`` image and should be injected in the FIP image.
 To test SPM-MM with Cactus-MM, it is enough to use ``cactus_mm.bin`` as BL32 image.
-To test the SPM based on SPCI and SPRT, it is needed to use ``sp_tool`` to build a Secure Partition package that can be used as BL32 image.

-To run the full set of tests in the Secure Partitions, they should be used in conjunction with the TFTF image.

-For SPM-MM, build TF-A following the `TF-A SPM User Guide`_ and the following commands can be used to build the tests:
+For SPM-MM, build TF-A following `Building TF-A Secure Partition Manager (MM)`_ and the following commands can be used to build the tests:

 ::